rudrashisdutta/CPP-Programs/README.md

 ## `PLATFORM AND COMPILER USED`

 [Visual Studio Code](https://code.visualstudio.com/download) Editor was used to create these programs.
-MinGW GCC compiler was used
+MinGW G++ compiler was used

 ##